Behind door 3 of the Made in Roath advent we have the Old Laundry.

 Made in Roath has a proud and exciting history of taking over spaces kindly donated to us for the festival.
 Last year we used the grand building of the Parade and until recently were installed in Welcome House.
 This year we were delighted to have the Old Laundry on Braveal street for an exhibition space for use during the October festival.

+The Old Laundry was a unique space.
+A hidden gem that having walked the earth of Roath for many years, I must confess I had no knowledge existed.
 The entrance I discovered with sound.
 It was a windy day in Braveal street and a rustling sound was heard which increased in volume as I ventured past the terrace houses of the road.
 Then suddenly between two homes a small alleyway appeared.
 A red brick opening leading down an uneven, cracked path of stone.
 Across this opening a line of shiny tinsel paper was hung, gently blowing and whispering in the breeze.
 Passing through this paper door the alleyway opened up to a workman style yard with a square building of industrial purpose along the right hand side.
 To the left were a collection of old stables which indicated the age of this Victorian build.

 Here was a place that had seen history, horse drawn carts and carriages walked these stones when first it was built.
 Then motorcars and petrol transport rumbled in and out, people worked, lived and spent their lives here.
 Jokes, friendships and memories were forged.
 This was a place that had seen life and now for the week of Made in Roath 2017 it was to see art.